ericbuess/thegoodnews.ai/ideas.md

   - Direct users to appropriate staff/volunteers
   - Share sermon clips relevant to specific questions
 - Implementation Notes:
+  - Uses an LLM with custom church knowledge base and prompt engineering
   - Start with basic Q&A about events and programs
   - Expand to sermon content integration
   - Add personalized recommendations over time